mjbuchman/expirirents-v1.1/README.md

 # expirirents-v1.1
-## Implementation
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a multi-page web application built using React designed for a fictional recreation company.
+The application is meant to simulate an e-commerce company.

-### Setup
+### How To Use
 You'll need node and npm installed.
 Clone the repo and run `npm install` in terminal.
+Once completed, run `npm start`.

-### `npm start`
+### Screenshots

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.